guobinqiu/slate/app/docs/api/README.md

-# How to help us to improve the API Doc
+# How to update the API Doc

 ---